Reports given at Synod Assembly 2017:

 Nominations from the floor are strongly discouraged.
 Please submit nominations before September 1.
 The person being nominated has to agree to be nominated and has to fill out a nomination form.
-The 2017 Nomination Form can be downloaded, filled out (by hand) and sent in to Michellec@fbsynod.org.
-A fillable Nomination Form can be saved and emailed to Sr. Michelle Collins (firstname.lastname@example.org).
+A fillable nomination form can be downloaded, saved and emailed to Sr. Michelle Collins (email@example.com).
 Please include a photo with the nomination form.

 The Assembly will also be considering resolutions and memorials this year.
 Resolutions are actions for the synod.
 Memorials are sent on to the churchwide unit for consideration by the ELCA Church Council or by the 2019 ELCA Churchwide Assembly.
 Resolutions from the floor are also strongly discouraged, so please submit your resolutions early.
 Review the standing rules of procedure regarding resolutions at assembly.
 Memorials and Resolutions should be submitted to the synod office before the Assembly so they can be reviewed by the Committee on Reference and Council.
 Resolutions and Memorials from the floor are strongly discouraged.

 Since this assembly is a business assembly, there will not be much time for workshops.
 Assembly feedback has consistently recommended that the agenda provide time for networking and relationship building.
 This year’s assembly agenda reflects that.
 Groups may organize for informal conversations during meal times.
 The Connections Cafe will provide display space and opportunity for networking and connections.

 Each congregation is encouraged to send 2 adult voting members to the assembly.
 Active rostered ministers are also voting members.
 In addition, each congregation may also send one youth voting member to the assembly.
 Others from your congregation may come to the assembly as guests, and may sit in on the plenary sessions but may not vote.